-As a community-driven think tank working within food, beverage, and hospitality (FBH), our mission is to center the individuals and groups most affected by industry challenges and use their recommendations as the basis of new industry guidelines and benchmarks.
+Our responsibility as a community-driven think tank working within food, beverage, and hospitality (FBH) is to center the individuals and groups most affected by existing inequities and use those recommendations as the basis of new industry standards and benchmarks.

 Theory of Change